Bethesda Hospital (Saint Paul, Minnesota): Care and services

 LTACH patients usually have medically complex diagnoses or multiple medical conditions which require hospitalization in excess of 25 days.
-As a specialty hospital, Bethesda serves more than 2,000 individuals annually in its inpatient programs of Respiratory Care; Complex Medical Care; Brain Injury Services; and Medical Behavioral Services.
+As a specialty hospital, Bethesda served more than 2,000 individuals annually in its inpatient programs of Respiratory Care; Complex Medical Care; Brain Injury Services; and Medical Behavioral Services.
 Examples of the scope of these services are as follows:

 Respiratory Care patients suffer from severe respiratory failure or chronic respiratory disability; they may come directly from a community hospital's intensive care unit for ventilator weaning.
 They receive intensive services from respiratory therapists and undergo physical, occupational and speech therapy as indicated by the individual patient's treatment plan.
 All care is supervised by pulmonologists.

-Bethesda Hospital has vent weaning success rates that consistently exceed national industry benchmarks, with 65% of its patients weaned from a ventilator (after failing vent weaning in a short term acute care hospital) compared with a national score of 59.9%.
+Bethesda Hospital had vent weaning success rates that consistently exceed national industry benchmarks, with 65% of its patients weaned from a ventilator (after failing vent weaning in a short term acute care hospital) compared with a national score of 59.9%.

 Complex Medical patients generally arrive with multiple system failure.
 These patients can require infusion therapy.
 Many of them receive specialty wound care using the latest technology to treat and heal wounds which often requires frequent and complex dressing changes that are overseen by physicians, nurse practitioners and staff nurses who specialize in wound care.
-Bethesda Hospital currently uses MIST therapy for some of its most challenging wound cases.
+Bethesda Hospital used MIST therapy for some of its most challenging wound cases.

 Brain Injury Services patients comprise about 20 percent of the population admitted to Bethesda Hospital.
 Their brain injury could either be traumatic (resulting from a fall or a blow to the head) or vascular (the result of a stroke).
 Bethesda utilizes the Functional Independence Measure (FIM) score to assess the quality of care in this program.
 FIM is a disability assessment on 18 functional items.
 Patients receive a score of 18 – 126.
 The hospital's current FIM improvement score is 31.7 compared with a national score of 23.6.

 Medical Behavioral Services patients are admitted with complex medical problems and medication management issues compounded by Alzheimer's disease or dementia.
 The average length of stay in this program is 30 days.

 Outpatient services include Alzheimer's & Memory Loss Care, Brain Injury Care, Capistrant Center for Parkinson's Disease and Movement Disorders, Concussion Clinic, Nutrition Services, Physical Medicine Services and Psychology Services.

-Bethesda Hospital offers a wide range of therapies including a healing arts program, animal-assisted therapy and Virtual reality therapy (also known as “Wii-hab”).
+Bethesda Hospital offered a wide range of therapies including a healing arts program, animal-assisted therapy and Virtual reality therapy (also known as “Wii-hab”).